sevenlabs-hq/carbon/examples/raydium-alerts/README.md

 # Carbon Pipeline Example

-This project demonstrates how to set up and run a Carbon pipeline that processes Solana transactions using the Pumpfun decoder.
+This project demonstrates how to set up and run a Carbon pipeline that processes Solana transactions using the RaydiumAmmV4 decoder.
 It utilizes the `YellowstoneGrpcGeyserClient` as a data source to fetch Solana transactions and events.
-The example showcases how to decode Pumpfun instructions and implement a custom processor to handle specific events.
+The example showcases how to decode RaydiumAmmV4instructions and implement a custom processor to handle specific events.

 ## Setup Instructions